RasaHQ/rasa/docs/core/responses.rst

 There are three ways to manage these utterances:

 1. Include your assistant utterances in your domain file, or
-2. Include responses to open domain intents directly in NLU training file, or
+2. Include responses to direct respond intents in a separate NLG file inside NLU training data, or
 3. Use an external service to generate the responses.

 Including the utterances in the domain